unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 In addition, we have introduced a new path — `/legacy/checkout` — for sites, creators and developers who would like to stay on the existing checkout experience at the current time.
 Please note that this `legacy` path will not be maintained going forward, so to ensure you're using the latest and greatest checkout experience, please do make plans to migrate to the primary checkout experience in the near future if you have any projects using this legacy checkout experience path.

-If you are using our paywall script in your apps, append `?legacy=true` to the paywall URL you are loading.
-It will open the legacy checkout.
+If you are using our paywall script in your apps, append `?legacy=true` to the paywall URL you are loading to use the legacy checkout.

 ## What if I find an issue or bug in the new checkout?